?? FAQs ??

 Do I have to wear whites?

-No, there is no dress code at KLBC.
-We require that shoes be flat-soled so they do not tear up the grass.
-For some tournaments at other clubs there may be a dress requirement.
-KLBC does have its own club shirt.
+No, there is no dress code at Kerrisdale.
+We do require that flat-soled shoes be worn so as not to damage the grass.
+For some tournaments there may be a dress requirement.
+Kerrisdale does have its own club jersey.

 Do you have to be in good physical condition to play?

 Bowls is active but not physically taxing.
 During a game you will walk about half a kilometre and bend up to 50 times to deliver bowls.
-An inter-club tournament day may involve up to four shorter games.
+An inter-club tournament may involve up to four shorter games over the course of a day.

 What are bowls?